justanr/Flask-Transfer/quickstart.rst

 Function Validators
 ~~~~~~~~~~~~~~~~~~~

-Already have a perfectly good callable that validates files for you?
+If you already have a perfectly good function or callable that fits
-Just lift into the Flask-Transfer validator context like this:
+Flask-Transfer's validator protocol, but you want to take advantage of
+the ability to combine validators together with ``&`` and ``|``, you can
+use ``FunctionValidator`` to lift your callable into this context:

 .. code:: python